 It wasn’t the deadliest airship disaster – that honour goes to the British-built R101, which crashed in France in 1930 – but it was perhaps the most dramatic, and even though the majority of the Hindenburg’s passengers survived, airship travel became an instant pariah.
 It seems likely that airships would have been phased out anyway due to improvements in aircraft technology that allowed for much shorter travel times – but the Hindenburg disaster ended the era of passenger airships virtually overnight.

-Since then, the use of airships has been extremely limited, as technological advances have allowed aircraft and helicopters to dominate aviation.
+Since then, the use of airships, whether blimps or zeppelins, has been extremely limited, as technological advances have allowed aircraft and helicopters to dominate aviation.
 Though blimps played a useful surveillance role in the Second World War, airships today are mostly used for overhead photography at sports events and as massive flying billboards.

 Perhaps the biggest problem, though, is the cost of fuel.
 Airships (or at least, the non-exploding variety) require large amounts of helium, a rare substance, which can cost upwards of $100,000 for one trip.
 In 2012, rising helium costs were enough to bankrupt a tourist airship company in Northern California.